 Participants must attend all sessions.

 Lizelena Iglesias is the Director of Adult Literacy Professional Development Services at the Literacy Assistance Center.
 She joined the LAC in 2015 with over eight years of experience designing and teaching HSE courses and leading professional development for HSE teachers in a community-based organization.
-Currently, Lizelena provides training and sustained coaching for adult and youth educators in best practices in literacy and science instruction, and in the integration of science, social studies and literacy instruction with occupational content and skills.
+Currently, Lizelena provides training and sustained coaching for adult and youth educators in best practices in literacy and science instruction, and in the integration of science, social studies, and literacy instruction with occupational content and skills.
 Additionally, Lizelena developed the science module of the LAC Academy High School Equivalency course; has developed science curricula for the Queens Public Library TASC Transition Curriculum project; and has conducted numerous trainings on the Spanish HSE and the Spanish TABE tests.
 Lizelena is a member of the National Science Teachers Association (NSTA) and the International Literacy Association.
+Lizelena also serves as the online moderator for the U.S. Department of Education, Office of Career, Technical and Adult Education (OCTAE), Literacy Information and Communication System’s (LINCS) Community of Practice for Science and is a national LINCS trainer.

-William Linn is the ESOL Professional Development Associate at the Literacy Assistance Center.
-In addition to leading ESOL workshops and curriculum design projects, he is one of the two facilitators of the LAC’s Teaching English as a Second Language to Adults (TESLA) course.
-Will has also facilitated the LAC’s Teaching English to Adults with Limited Literacy (TEALL) course and taught Applied Linguistics in the MATESOL program at the SIT Graduate Institute.
-Will received his MA in TESOL from the SIT Graduate Institute in 2011, and has been a licensed SIT Teacher Trainer since 2015.
-Will also holds a certificate in Compassionate Communication for Language Teachers from the Institute for Collaborative Learning in Costa Rica.
-He started teaching ESOL at community organizations in 2008.
+William Linn is the ESOL Specialist and Coordinator of ESOL Certificate Programs at the Literacy Assistance Center.
+In addition to leading ESOL professional development, designing curriculum, and co-facilitating the Foundations of Adult Education course, he is one of the two facilitators of the LAC’s Teaching English as a Second Language to Adults (TESLA) course and has led the Teaching English to Adults with Limited Literacy (TEALL) course.
+William has also taught English Applied Linguistics at the SIT Graduate Institute where he received his MA in TESOL in 2011.
+William holds a certificate in Compassionate Communication for Language Teachers from the Institute for Collaborative Learning in Costa Rica.
+He started teaching ESOL at community organizations in 2008 and became a licensed ESOL teacher educator in 2015.

 Attend an Info Session